 Jeff Sprecher is Founder, Chairman and CEO of Intercontinental Exchange, Inc. (NYSE: ICE) and Chairman of the New York Stock Exchange.
-Sprecher acquired the predecessor company to ICE for $1, building a company with a market capitalization over $28 billion in 15 years.
+Sprecher acquired the predecessor company to ICE for $1, building a company with a market capitalization over $30 billion.
 Under Sprecher’s leadership, ICE grew from operating an energy swaps market into a network of 11 global exchanges, including the New York Stock Exchange, through organic growth and acquisitions.
 ICE’s exchanges include equity and equity options exchanges, as well as futures exchanges that establish benchmark prices for interest rates, equity indexes, energy, metals and agricultural commodities.
 In addition, ICE operates 6 central clearing houses that provide risk management services.

 As a power plant developer, Sprecher recognized the need among energy market participants for an accessible, standardized electronic marketplace for OTC energy contracts.
 He acquired Continental Power Exchange (CPEX) in 1997 to achieve his vision of an efficient market that would bring transparency to previously opaque and fragmented markets.
 Intercontinental Exchange was formed in 2000 and the company completed its initial public offering in 2005 on the NYSE.
 He has served as the company's Chief Executive Officer since May 2000 and as Chairman of the Board since November 2002.

 Sprecher has led numerous strategic initiatives that have enabled ICE to expand from a single asset class — energy — into a broad range of asset classes today.
 These have included numerous acquisitions, including the International Petroleum Exchange of London (2001), the New York Board of Trade (2007), Creditex (2008), The Clearing Corporation (2009), the Climate Exchange (2010), NYSE Euronext (November 2013), Singapore Mercantile Exchange (2014) and Interactive Data Corporation (2015).

 In addition to expanding through acquisitions, Sprecher has focused ICE's resources on organic growth, including developing the first cleared OTC energy contracts (2002), building the first new major clearing house in the U.K. in over a century (2008), and launching the world's leading clearing houses for credit derivatives (2009).
 Through ICE Data Services, ICE is one of the world’s foremost providers of financial market information.